-1 Notwithstanding the provisions of Article 86 (2) 2, a Special Metropolitan City Mayor or a Metropolitan City Mayor may directly take necessary measures under Article 35 of the Act against vehicles violating parking regulations for the smooth flow of traffic and civilian safety.
+Notwithstanding the provisions of Article 86 (2) 2, the Special Metropolitan City Mayor or the Metropolitan City Mayor may take the necessary measures directly under Article 35 of the Act against vehicles that violate the parking regulations so as to ensure the smooth flow of traffic and public safety.

-Where a Special Metropolitan City Mayor or a Metropolitan City Mayor directly discovers and regulates a vehicle violating parking regulations pursuant to paragraph (1), he/she shall make known such instances with evidentiary materials, such as photographs of a vehicle on which a sign of vehicle subject to imposition of an administrative fine is attached or photographs, videotapes, or any other visual recording medium of the vehicle violating parking regulations taken by an unattended monitoring device (hereinafter referred to as "photographic evidence"),a document that describes the place where the violation occurred, the details of the violation, and the license plate number of the vehicle to the district leaders and country headmen that have jurisdiction over the location where such violations occurred.
+Where the Special Metropolitan City Mayor or the Metropolitan City Mayor directly discovers and regulates a vehicle that has violated the parking regulations pursuant to paragraph (1), he/she shall make known such instances to the district leaders and country heads that have jurisdiction over the locations where such violations occur by furnishing them with the appropriate evidential materials, such as photographs of a vehicle on which a notice indicating that a vehicle is subject to the imposition of an administrative fine has been attached, or any photographs, videotapes or any other visual recording medium of a vehicle that has violated the parking regulations taken by an unattended monitoring device (hereinafter referred to as "photographic evidence"), and a document that describes the location at which the violation has occurred, the details of the violation, and the license plate number of the vehicle.